milacamera/NLW_Valoriza/README.md

 yarn add @types/cors -D

-General Tips 💡
+## GENERAL TIPS
 Useful commands:
-yarn tsc (converte ts para js)
+yarn tsc (converts ts to js)

-yarn dev (utilizado para rodar o projeto após a instalação do ts-node-dev)
+yarn dev (used to run the server after ts-node-dev instalation)

 Configurations below in package.json is used to transform the code js in code ts using te ts-node-dev in a automatic way.